-We're nice on the phone too so call us during working hours which are 10am to 7pm, Dubai Time from Sunday to Thursday and 10am to 6pm on Saturdays.
+We're nice on the phone too so call us during working hours which are 10am to 7pm, Dubai Time from Saturday to Thursday.
 You can reach us on +9714-380-8545

 You can find out what we are up to, our up and running and future events by visiting our website. www.gulfphotoplus.com